 Since credit for specific learning is awarded only once, courses that duplicate learning in content and level will receive credit only once.
-The program director will judge the similarity of learning in the courses.
+The program director will review the similarity of learning in the courses and are approved by the registrar.